utah-cs3550-fa24/assignments/study-guide.md

 Deploy
 ------

+You should be able to identify the parts of a URL: the protocol (or scheme), hostname (or domain), port, and path (or page).

 You should know rough orders of magnitude for how many websites there are and how many internet users there are.
 You should know how old the